Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The distinctive feature of the player's gun will be its ability to adjust its muzzle angle to affect the characteristics of the shots that are fired.
 The mousewheel will be used to smoothly transition from narrow and wide fire modes:

+When the gun's muzzle is set all the way to either the Narrow or Wide firemode, it should click into place and give the player some ability related to the current mode:
+I.E (When the gun is set to full narrow, Holding LeftClick charges a more powerful blast, etc.)

 - Narrow:
 	- Low FireRate
 	- High Damage